Blinkit Business Model: How it Works and Makes Money

 Demand Forecasting & Inventory

-• Ensures dark stores maintain the availability of perishables, essentials, and premium products.
+• Ensures dark stores maintain availability of perishables, essentials, and premium products.

 Route Optimization & Dynamic Routing